Critters (franchise): Appearance

 Krites have been described as porcupines, rats, badgers, opossums, hedgehogs, rabid cats, Tasmanian devils, and a slew of other similar creatures.

 The appearances of the Krites vary from film to film.
 In the first film, they appear to be much smaller than in later installments (save for the lead Krite) and not as furry.
 Their stomachs are fully revealed, whereas, in the sequels, they are covered completely by fur.
 Their fur appears more slicked back instead of wild or spiky like in the sequels, and their teeth appear more needle-like than in future installments.
 In one scene in the original film, a Krite's eyes appear to be orange instead of the bleeding red seen throughout the rest of the film, but this look is never repeated.

 In the second film, the Krites appear larger than in the first film, have larger teeth, with fur (thicker and more haphazard than their predecessors) covering their entire bodies except for their arms and legs.
 Also, their poisonous darts are much bigger.

-The third film portrays a larger, more rounded version of the Krites.
-Their faces and eyes are larger, with a fluorescent, glowing red instead of the dull bleeding red from earlier films.
-Their fur is thicker, curlier, and spikier than before and appears to be blacker than the brownish tint seen in the second film.
-The skin is also lighter than before.

 In the third and fourth films, the Krites look about the same in every aspect, although their eyes appear duller in the latter film.

 In the reboot, the Krites have an appearance similar to their design from the first film.
 Their hair is a lot messier, their teeth got smaller, and their stomachs became hairless again.
 Some of them also have bald heads.